vfp9/intl/readme.md

 be incompatible with your screen layouts.
 Legislation or labor agreements may preclude certain modules, peripherals, or features.
 What then?
-Be prepared to make some surprising adaptations if you plan to adapt your stuff for overseas locales.
+Be prepared to make some surprising adaptations if you plan to adapt your stuff for overseas 语言环境.

 #### Implementation Issues